 NEVER pay to block these calls

-There are reports of companies setting themselves up with names similar to "Telephone Preference Service" and offering to block marketing calls for a fee.
+There are cases of companies setting themselves up with names similar to "Telephone Preference Service" and offering to block marketing calls for a fee.

 There's no need to pay.
 Do it right and it's ALWAYS free.
 If you get a call from someone asking for personal details or payment to complete a registration, hang up and inform your local Trading Standards office or report it to Action Fraud.